cedricdredd/TabiDreddProject/README.md

 Cedric Dredd - Data Acquisition, Preprocessing Support & EDA Interpretation

 In this milestone, I handled the initial retrieval of all FRED datasets and assisted with validating the data, frequency mismatches, and structural integrity.
 I contributed to the preprocessing steps by verifying alignment across the different datasets, checking monthly transformations, and confirming the correctness of forward looking return calculations.
 I also led the numerical exploratory analysis, including evaluating summary statistics, interpreting correlation matrices, and reviewing patterns in rate changes across different interest-rate regimes.
 For the upcoming phases, I will oversee all visualization work and take responsibility for assembling the final version of the report and presentation ready graphics.

+Tabi George - Led Data Integration & Modeling Preparation

+For this milestone, I changed the data we were using from Kaggle datasets to FRED sources and ensured all licensing requirements were met.
+I cleaned and standardized both the federal funds rate and S&P 500 datasets, aligned them to monthly frequency, made the integrated analytical panel, and computed all summary statistics, returns, volatility measures, and correlation analyses.
+Additionally, I updated the project timeline and made sure to incorporate any revisions from the previous checkpoint.
+My work in this milestone establishes the analytical foundation on which the modeling phase will be built.